 Typeform

-If you want to create more complex surveys or have multiple people working on them.
+Suppose you want to create more complex surveys or have multiple people working on them.
 Typeform has some paid plans available as well (starting at $10 per month).
-However, since it’s so easy to get started with this tool, we think that paying just $20/month will give you enough value to make it worthwhile.
-If you don’t feel like spending money on something yet but still want some advanced features like video recording or email delivery capabilities then there are some other tools out there that may be able to satisfy those needs too!
+However, since it’s so easy to get started with this tool, paying just $20/month will give you enough value to make it worthwhile.
+Suppose you don’t spend money on something yet but still want some advanced features like video recording or email delivery capabilities.
+In that case, other tools may be able to satisfy those needs, too!

 Google Forms

-• Data entry – You can either enter your own data or choose from pre-populated templates.
+- Data entry – You can either enter your data or choose from pre-populated templates.

-Google Forms provides many other features such as customizing colors, adding images and animations, and sending surveys via email or social media channels such as Facebook Messenger, etc.
+Google Forms provides many other features, such as customizing colours, adding images and animations, and sending surveys via email or social media channels such as Facebook Messenger.

 ChoiceMap

-ChoiceMap is a UX research tool that helps to create and conduct surveys with simple questions and answers.
-The tool helps to collect data from users, analyze it in a visual way, and present the results in a dashboard format.
-It’s also possible to export this information into Microsoft Excel or Google Sheets for further analysis.
+ChoiceMap is a UX research tool for creating and conducting surveys with simple questions and answers.
+The tool collects data from users, analyzes it visually, and presents the results in a dashboard format.
+This information can also be exported into Microsoft Excel or Google Sheets for further analysis.

 ChoiceMap is great for getting feedback from users on what they like or dislike about your product or service; this can help you improve future products based on their responses.